-Pro tip: Some comparison sites and browser extensions even allow you to earn cash back on eligible purchases, reducing your gift-giving spend or giving you a bit more to spend on presents for your loved ones.
+Pro tip: Some comparison sites and browser extensions even allow you to earn cash back on eligible purchases.

 #9: Read the Fine Print

 Attention online shoppers!
 Pay attention to those disclaimers printed in small typeface when online shopping.
-Some holiday deals and sales have strict restrictions that can affect how much money you ultimately spend.
+Some holiday deals and sales have strict restrictions that can affect your ability to get them.

 Pro tip: It also pays to take a close look at an item’s original price.
-Some online retailers inflate Cyber Monday markdowns, making them appear larger than they actually are.
+Some online retailers inflate holiday markdowns, making them appear larger than they actually are.
 Use a price comparison tool to see if you really are getting a great deal—or are just being misled.